 - ...and much more

-- As a company psychologist, you analyze and design jobs so that employees are more satisfied, healthier, and able to work more efficiently.
-These measures will help to reduce work accidents, burnout, sick leave and employee turnover.
+- As a company psychologist, you analyze and design jobs that give employees higher job satisfaction, keep them healthy, and able to work more efficiently.
+These measures will help to reduce work accidents, burnout, sick leave, and high employee turnover.

 - As a psychologist at a market research institute, you help to analyze consumer needs and behaviors.
 This helps you better predict future trends and provide sound product and pricing recommendations.

 - As a psychologist in healthcare, you focus on the implementation and acceptance of new technologies such as healthcare robots, electronic health records, or workplace fitness trackers.

 As part of the Master’s degree program, students are required to complete courses totaling 120 ECTS credits in the following areas.